What is Offline?

 The albums or playlists you have selected to store offline will be put in a queue for downloading.
 You can add multiple albums and playlists immediately, without waiting.
-You get to the Download Queue by pressing the ‘Offline Content’ button in the left menu and then swiping to ‘Download Queue’.
+You get to the Download Queue by pressing the ‘Offline Content’ button in the bottom menu and then swiping to ‘Download Queue’.

 It is important to note for iPhone and iPad users that the TIDAL app must be actively running (the screen cannot go black) for the music to completely download.